silaspe/maths/docs/rand.md

 Monastery day $3$ and I'm writing this in a book store at $2$ pm.

-Monastery Day 4 and I'm writing this on my dad's phone.
+Monastery Day $4$ and I'm writing this on my dad's phone.

+Monastery day $5$ and I'm writing this in a McDonald's at $3$ pm.